a woman with her arm stretched out the window of her SUV driving along the coast

 Processing time can take months, so plan accordingly and apply for your VisaScreen long before you intend to start your travel nursing journey.
 When your application is approved, you will receive a digital VisaScreen certificate that will be valid for five years.

-3. Connect with a Recruiter
+Step 3.
+Connect with a Recruiter (Who Specializes in Canadian Nurses Working in the U.S.)

 Finding a trustworthy recruiter and a reputable travel nursing company is essential for your success.